 \section{Abstract}

-In this paper, we are concerned with the elastic wave propagation in bubbly elastic medium.
+This paper is devoted to establishing the resonant modal expansion of the low-frequency part of the scattered field for acoustic bubbles embedded in elastic materials in the time domain.
 Due to the nano-bubble with damping, Minnaert resonance can be induced at certain discrete resonant frequencies, which forms the fundamental basis of effectively constructing elastic metamaterials via the composite material theory.
-We study the approximation of the low-frequency part of the scattered field in the elastic material under wide-band impinging signals in the time domain.
-By analyzing the asymptotic expansions of the spectrum of the layer-potential operators, and approximating the incident field with a finite number of modes, we first obtain an expansion with a finite number of modes for the acoustic-elastic wave scattering in the time-harmonic regime.
-Then we define the Minnaert resonance, and show that the low-frequency part of the scattered field in the time domain can be well approximated by using the resonant modal expansion with sharp error estimates.
+There are two major contributions in this work.
+First, we ansatz a special form of the density, approximate the incident field with a finite number of modes, and then obtain an expansion with a finite number of modes for the acoustic-elastic wave scattering in the time-harmonic regime.
+Second, we show that the low-frequency part of the scattered field in the time domain can be well approximated by using the resonant modal expansion with sharp error estimates.
 Interestingly, we find that the $0$-th mode is the main contribution to the resonant modal expansion.